ontosoft/ontochatbot/README.md

-## Starting flask
+## Running application using flask
 If you want to start the application from flask directly then you can do it in the follwing way.
-It is necessary to generation your own python virtual environment, and to create the following environment variables:
+It is necessary to generate your own python virtual environment and to install dependencies from the requirements.txt file using pip install -r requirements.txt
+In order to run flask application you have to create the following environment variables:

 % export FLASK_APP=chatbot.py
 % export FLASK_DEBUG=1

+and then run the application using:
 % flask run